paceval/paceval/examples_sources/NodeJS_examples/k8s/doc/Readme.md

-# Kubernetes Native Paceval Computation Service
+# Guide for deploying the Kubernetes native paceval-service on any cluster

 ## Introduction